BISHT-1994/Admission_Prediction/README.md

-🎓 Graduate Admission Prediction – Interactive Summary 🔍 Objective
+🎓 Admission Prediction – Summary
+🔍 Objective
 To predict the likelihood of a student being admitted to a graduate program using features like: